shivaya-sinha/URLShortener/README.md

 #URL Shortener Python Script

 This is a simple python script to shorten long URLs easily.
-The long URL is entered as the command line arguments and the shortened url is given as output.
+The long URL is entered as the command line arguments and the shortened URL is given as output.

 ##Usage
 `pyhton shurl.py http://github.com/shivaya-sinha/xyzRepository`